Self Managed Commerce merchants

-There is a 1% fee to convert and withdraw your crypto to fiat in addition to standard network fees.
+When you withdraw your crypto to cash, there is a 1% fee in addition to standard network fees.

-A network fee is necessary in order to have your transaction processed by the decentralized cryptocurrency network.
-The sender is responsible for paying network fees associated with the transaction; each blockchain has its own cryptocurrency that is used for network fees.
-For example, Bitcoin (BTC) and Ethereum (ETH) refer to the cryptocurrency and network that the crypto is built on.
-These fees go to cryptocurrency miners, not Coinbase, as an incentive to secure the network and include your transaction on the blockchain.
+A network fee is required to process your transaction on the decentralized cryptocurrency network.
+Each blockchain has its own cryptocurrency that is used for network fees.
+For example, Ethereum (ETH) refers to both the cryptocurrency and the network that it's built on.

 ERC-20 crypto withdrawals

 To send/withdraw ERC-20’s like USDC and DAI, you need ETH in your account to cover Ethereum network fees (also referred to as gas fees).
 These fees go to network validators as an incentive to secure the network and include your transaction in a block.

 If you don't have ETH in your Commerce account, you'll need to send yourself enough to cover the network fees.

 You can use an Ethereum gas tracker like Etherscan to estimate the amount you'll need.
 It's recommended to send a slightly larger amount of ETH than quoted to account for potential changes in fees due to network congestion.

 If you’re transferring multiple cryptocurrencies, you'll need to pay a fee for each one.